aidanlui29/aidanlui29/README.md

 ### 🖥️ osTicket Helpdesk Deployment
 **Microsoft Azure | Ubuntu | LAMP Stack | IT Systems**
-Deployed and configured an open-source **osTicket helpdesk system** on a Microsoft Azure virtual machine.
-Implemented Apache, MySQL, and PHP, secured the environment with HTTPS using Let’s Encrypt, and configured firewall rules.
-Gained hands-on experience with **cloud deployment, Linux administration, and IT service management**.

 ---

 ### 🧩 Download File Organizer Automation
 **Python | File Management | Automation**
-Created a Python script to automatically organize downloaded files into categorized folders (Documents, Images, Videos, etc.).
-Integrated **SHA-256 hashing** for duplicate detection and detailed logging for tracking file movement.

 ---